neo4jrb/activegraph/docs/ActiveRel.rst

 From a `has_many` or `has_one` association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pass the :rel_class option in a declared association with the constant of an ActiveRel model.
-When that relationship is created, it will add a hidden _classname property with that model's name.
-The association will use the type declared in the ActiveRel model and it will raise an error if it is included in more than one place.
+Add the :rel_class option to an association with the name of an ActiveRel model.
+Association creation and querying will use this rel class, verifying classes, adding defaults, and performing callbacks.

 .. code-block:: ruby